jenskutilek/FiraSystemFontReplacement/README.md

 These fonts are intended as a system font replacement on Mac OS X 10.10 Yosemite.

-They are based on the Fira Sans font family and are licensed under the Apache License 2.0.
+They are based on the [Fira Sans font family](http://www.carrois.com/fira-3-1/) by Erik Spiekermann and Ralph du Carrois, and are licensed under the Apache License 2.0.
 This package has been prepared by Jens Kutilek <https://github.com/jenskutilek/FiraSystemFontReplacement>.

 ![](yosemite-fira.png)